 First Floor: F Street Side

-What do a designer doll house and a sheet metal bending brake have in common?
-These and many other extraordinary objects in the National Building Museum's collection illustrate the varied ways we can learn from architecture and design.
+Tools and models and toys and drawings: the many extraordinary objects in the National Building Museum’s collection illustrate the varied ways in which we can learn from architecture and design.
 These physical pieces of the world we design and build—from the tools that help create it to the toys that help explain it—inspire new perspectives on the built environment and how to improve it.